 From project 28-40 report, Opportunity Now

-As part of our research for the Juggling Act, we ran a survey asking working mothers some of the all-important questions about their experiences of pregnancy, maternity leave and returning to work.
-From over one hundred respondents certain themes came up time and again; women want support from employers in balancing work-home responsibilities; they are keen to work hard, and are often highly ambitious, but want to be measured for outputs of fully-scoped roles rather than bum-in-seat hours.
+As part of our research for the Juggling Act, we ran a survey asking working parents some of the all-important questions about their experiences of pregnancy, parental leave and returning to work.
+From over one hundred respondents certain themes came up time and again; people want support from employers in balancing work-home responsibilities; they are keen to work hard, and are often highly ambitious, but want to be measured for outputs of fully-scoped roles rather than bum-in-seat hours.

-Our intensive coaching programme supports women in improving their own prospects, creating opportunities and strategically planning their careers.
+Our intensive coaching programme supports working parents in improving their own prospects, creating opportunities and strategically planning their careers.
 Those who go through the coaching and group work programme will come out:

 - In the right head space, with a plan of how to transition – and then excel – back in their organisation